crdrisko/nd-grad/docs/build.md

-# Build and Installing ND-Research
+# Building and Installing ND-Research

 ## Installation